ce-krause/ce-krause/README.md

 # cekrause

-This project was built with the purpose to be my professional portfolio.
+This website was developed with the purpose to be my professional portfolio.

 - **Framework**: [Next.js](https://nextjs.org)
 - **Styling**: